joe7575/techage/manuals/manual_ta2_EN.md

 The distributor has a menu with 4 filters with different colors, corresponding to the 4 outputs.
 If an output is to be used, the corresponding filter must be activated via the "on" checkbox.
 All items that are configured for this filter are output via the assigned output.
 If a filter is activated without items being configured, we are talking about an "unconfigured", open output.

+**Attention: The distributor is also a pusher at its output sides.
+Therefore, never pull items out of the distributor with a pusher!**

 There are two operating modes for a non-configured output:

 1) Output all items that cannot be output to any other exit, even if they are blocked.